LegendT/bandcamp-discogs-sync/README.md

 ## Testing the Setup

-Visit http://localhost:3000/test-setup after starting the dev server to verify the Discogs API connection.
+Visit http://localhost:3000/(dev)/test-setup after starting the dev server to verify the Discogs API connection.
+Note: Development routes are only available when NODE_ENV is not 'production'.

 ## Tech Stack